datas2/timestamp-api/README.md

 # timezone-api

 A FastAPI microservice for timezone and city lookup, region bounding, and geospatial queries.
+This API is a public utility.
+It may change or be discontinued without notice.

 ---